Week 1 of Weinstein trial: Vile allegations, X-rated gifts

 Weinstein has insisted any sexual encounters were consensual.

-Weinstein’s lawyers are pointing to warm emails and other evidence they say show some of the women continued to interact with Weinstein after the alleged attacks.
+His lawyers are focusing on warm emails and other evidence they say show some of the women continued to interact with Weinstein after the alleged attacks.

 Another part of the defense strategy has been to spin blame back on his accusers: for instance, asking Sciorra on cross-examination why she didn’t flee or call 911 when Weinstein arrived.

-On Friday, prosecutors called to the witness stand a forensic psychiatrist who testified at the 2018 retrial that led to Bill Cosby’s sexual assault conviction in Pennsylvania, aiming to dispel myths about how victims behave in the aftermath of assaults.
+Prosecutors called a forensic psychiatrist who testified at the 2018 retrial that led to Bill Cosby’s sexual assault conviction in Pennsylvania as a witness, aiming to dispel myths about how victims behave in the aftermath of assaults.

-Dr. Barbara Ziv said most sexual assault victims continue to have contact with their attackers, who often threaten retaliation if the victims tell anyone what happened.

-Victims are “hoping this is just an aberration” and they can also end up blaming themselves, Ziv testified.
+Dr. Barbara Ziv has described herself as an expert on “sexual assault victim behavior” but hasn’t evaluated Weinstein’s accusers.
+She said most sex assault victims continue to have contact with their attackers, who often threaten retaliation if the victims tell anyone what happened.
+Victims are “hoping this is just an aberration” and they can also end up blaming themselves, Ziv testified Friday.

-Ziv describes herself as an expert on “sexual assault victim behavior” and has studied the issue extensively, but she hasn’t evaluated Weinstein’s accusers.

 DRAMA IN AND OUT, BUT NO PROTESTS